LibCrowds/docs/docs/collections/new.md

 ## Creating a collection

 Collections are initially created with just a name and a description.
-Once created, you will be given access to all of the other configuration options that can be set before publication.
+Once created, you will be given access to further configuration options that can be set before the collection is published and made visible to all users.

-To create a new collection enter a name and description and click **Create**.
+To create a new collection enter a name and description, then click **Create**.

 ---

-See the [Core Details](/collections/details.md) page to find out how to update some of the microsite's core settings.
+See the [Core Details](/collections/details.md) page to find out how to update some of the collection microsite's core settings.